 - Stay in well-lit public places

-- Be aware of strangers; if you talk to them, don’t volunteer information about yourself
+- Be aware of strangers.
+If you talk to them, don’t share personal information about yourself

-- Agree on a code word to use on the phone with your family so they know you need help
+- Agree on a code word to use on the phone with your family, friends, or other trusted adult so they know you need help